 Day of half day trips from Madrid

-Madrid is exactly in the center of Spain so this location is perfect to discover the country.
-If you spend some days in the capital we recommend to take at least one day trip from Madrid.
-You will be surprised how only an hour away from the metropolis you find unique UNESCO Heritage towns, castles, but also lesser-known pueblos.
+Madrid is in the exact center of Spain so its location is perfect to discover the country.
+If you spend a few days in the capital we recommend taking at least one day trip from Madrid.
+You will be surprised by some unique UNESCO Heritage towns, castles, but also lesser-known villages that are just an hour away from the metropolis.

-Here we tried to put together the best places to visit near Madrid so you can easily organize a lovely half day or a full day trip during your stay.
+You will find a list of the best places to visit near Madrid below that we put together so you can easily organize a lovely half day or a full day trip during your stay.

 Toledo, surrounded by the Tagus river and located on a rocky hill is probably one of the best places to visit near Madrid.
 This town used to be an outstanding cultural center in medieval Europe.
 It is also called the city of three cultures, where once Moors, Christians and Jews lived together almost in perfect harmony.
 This medieval town is a must see when your are in Madrid.